New Milton Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold residencies in New Milton with more than 100 years left on the lease are often referred to as ‘virtual freehold’.
+Leasehold residencies in New Milton with over 100 years left on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges warrant it.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement